YeetTheFirst21/Steam_No_Update/README.md

 </p>

 SOLUTION: Either change your network or to manually add them after clicking 'Yes' which will load all of the necessary pages for the manifests in your default browser.
-If adding manually, you should order the Manifest IDs with the Depot IDs when applying multiple ones as the app compares at the old manifest IDs of the Depots in the same order.``<br /><br />``
+If adding manually, you should order the Manifest IDs with the Depot IDs when applying multiple ones as the app compares at the old manifest IDs of the Depots in the same order.<br />

-E.g. for Cyberpunk 2077, if the Depot IDs go 'x,1091501,z', the Manifet IDs should go 'Latest_manifest_for_x,9024153387735370035,Latest_manifest_for_z'.`<br /><br />`
+E.g. for Cyberpunk 2077, if the Depot IDs go 'x,1091501,z', the Manifet IDs should go 'Latest_manifest_for_x,9024153387735370035,Latest_manifest_for_z'.<br />

  Also make sure that the Last Update date is close to current time/later than the last time you updated the game or the Manifest ID might be the same old one and this app might not work.